setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/angular-start-project/angular-start-project-backlog.md

 6. The responsible person (assignee) must update/suggest updating a user stories list.
 Missing or incomplete user stories should be identified and added.
 7. Open questions at any unclear aspects.
+8. Hourly cost rate is required or to know the cost of the project.

 ### Deadline